Streamize-llc/firebase-dynamic-link-alternative/README.md

 ## Why Find an Alternative?

+> [!WARNING]
+> **Firebase Dynamic Links shut down on August 25, 2025**
+>
+> All existing Firebase Dynamic Links will redirect to error pages.
+If you're still using Firebase Dynamic Links, you need to migrate immediately.

 Firebase Dynamic Links served millions of apps but Google decided to sunset the service.
 Key reasons to migrate:

 - ✅ Service discontinued (August 25, 2025)